Why are my cat's eyes watering: causes, signs and care

 Cleaning cat's eyes

-Unless otherwise advised by your veterinarian, you can help your cat by performing a gentle cleansing of the eye areaespecially if eye discharge accumulates or tears stain the fur.
+Unless otherwise advised by your veterinarian, you can help your cat by gently cleaning the eye area , especially if eye discharge accumulates or tears stain the fur.

-To do it safely, use sterile gauze and physiological saline solution or boiled and lukewarm water.
-Avoid cotton and lint-free papers, as they can leave fibers that further irritate the eye.
+To do this safely, use sterile gauze and saline solution or lukewarm boiled water.
+Avoid cotton balls and lint-free papers, as these can leave fibers that further irritate the eye.

 The gauze should not be soaked, only slightly damp, so that too much liquid doesn't get into the eye.
-Clean from the inner corner of the eye outwards, using gentle movements, and do not use the same gauze for both eyes in case there was an infection in one of them.
+Clean from the inner corner of the eye outwards, using gentle movements, and don't use the same gauze for both eyes in case there's an infection in one of them.

-As we can see, there are several reasons why our pet might have more eye discharge than normal.
-Paying attention to whether the tears are clear or colored, whether it affects one or both eyes, and whether it's accompanied by other symptoms is key to knowing when observation and cleaning at home are sufficient and when a visit to the veterinarian is necessary without delay; this way, we can ensure that get diagnosed soon and begin proper treatment The sooner the better, thus protecting our cat's vision and well-being.
+As we can see, there are several reasons why our feline friend might have more eye discharge than usual.
+Paying attention to whether the tears are clear or colored, whether it affects one or both eyes, and whether it's accompanied by other symptoms is key to knowing when observation and cleaning at home are sufficient and when a visit to the veterinarian is necessary without delay.
+This ensures early diagnosis and prompt initiation of appropriate treatment , thus protecting our cat's vision and well-being.

 Eye diseases in cats and their prevention